christianchristensen/develop.allplayers.com/_posts/2011-1-1-general.markdown

 ## Authentication ##

-You can use HTTP Basic Auth to authenticate as a AllPlayers.com user.
+You can use HTTP Basic Auth `curl -u "email:password"` to authenticate as a AllPlayers.com user.
 Note that all requests that need authentication should include the Authentication header.
 Unauthenticated requests will return 404 to prevent any sort of private information leakage.

     /users/login [POST]